 Donations: As a registered charity GTFM is always grateful for donations of any size to help it stay on-air.
 So, whether you listen on the other side of the world to keep in touch with ‘home’ or live just around the corner, if you enjoy what you hear and can afford to help, we’d love to hear from you!
-To make a secure on-line donation right now via Charity Checkout, just click on the word ‘Donate’ below, which also has a Gift Aid facility through which UK taxpayers can release money from HMRC without any further cost to themselves.
+You can give regular support through a monthly direct debit (see ‘Ways You Can Help’ page), carry out you on-line shopping via the ‘Easy Fundraising’ site, or make a secure on-line donation right now via Charity Checkout, just click on the word ‘Donate’ below, which also has a Gift Aid facility through which UK taxpayers can release money from HMRC without any further cost to themselves.

 Funding background: Until the scheme changed at the end of 2012, GTFM had been part grant-funded by the Welsh Government’s Communities First scheme.
 This supported on-air promotion of local activities and services offered by the majority of former Communities First Partnerships in RCT.
 This funding alone paid about 40% of GTFM’s annual operating costs and its loss caused cash-flow difficulties.
 Meanwhile SEWCED Business Development grant funding paid for the establishment of GTFM’s Roadshow unit and was enormously helpful in marketing the station and it’s highly successful audience research results (April 2013).